-You should read the PDS and TMD before making a decision to take your super as a TTR Flexi Pension.
+You should read the PDS and TMD available at unisuper.com.au/pds before making a decision to take your super as a TTR Flexi Pension.

 Transferring your super to another fund

 If your employer provides choice of superannuation fund, you can request they pay your employer contributions to that fund.
 You can also request your account balance be transferred to that fund.
 DBD members are not eligible for choice of fund whilst they remain employed in a role eligible to participate in the DBD.